Measurement Component

 is an empty widget.

-one must a layout.
-(In Qt world one cannot add widget directly on a widget)
+, one must use a layout.
+(In the Qt world, one cannot add widgets directly onto a widget.)

 layout = QtWidgets.QVBoxLayout()